HIPAA Notification in the Event of a Breach of Unsecured Protected Health Information (PHI)

 3.6.
 Institutional Determination of Whether Notification is Required under this Regulation

 3.6.1.
-Once it has been determined by the ECU HIPAA Privacy Officer that there has been an impermissible accession, use, or disclosure of PHI by an individual according to the HIPAA Privacy Rules, the ECU HIPAA Steering Committee shall conduct a risk assessment to determine whether any notification or reporting of such use or disclosure of PHI is required pursuant to this Regulation.
+Once it has been determined by the ECU HIPAA Privacy Officer that there has been an impermissible accession, use, or disclosure of PHI by an individual according to the HIPAA Privacy Rules, the ECU HIPAA Privacy Office shall conduct a risk assessment to determine whether any notification or reporting of such use or disclosure of PHI is required pursuant to this Regulation.

 3.6.2.
-In the event the HIPAA Steering Committee determines that notification is required under this Regulation, such notification shall be performed by the ECU HIPAA Privacy Office.
+In the event the ECU HIPAA Privacy Office determines that notification is required under this Regulation, such notification shall be performed by the ECU HIPAA Privacy Office.

 3.6.3.
 The ECU HIPAA Privacy Office shall be responsible to provide any notification to HHS that may be required under this Regulation.